 Dr. Scott Chandler and Dr. Geddes understand that there is more to dentistry than simply checking for cavities.
 He is concerned with your complete oral health and overall wellness.
 This is why we perform oral cancer screenings in Park City, Utah.
 These screenings can detect abnormalities that may cause problems if left unattended.
 Oral cancer is one of the most serious forms of cancer today, and the earlier it is identified in patients the better.
-If you are interested in learning more about oral cancer screenings or wish to schedule a consultation with our biological dentist, please call our office at 435-649-2078 today.
+If you are interested in learning more about oral cancer screenings in Park City or wish to schedule a consultation with our biological dentist, please call our office at 435-649-2078 today.

 Oral cancer includes cancers of the lips, tongue, floor of the mouth, cheeks, throat (pharynx), sinuses, and hard and soft palate.
 While oral cancer can usually be successfully treated when detected early, most cases of oral cancer are not detected until they have progressed into a more serious, advanced stage that is much more difficult to treat.
 In fact, oral cancer may be life threatening.
 At our office, we are dedicated to doing all we can to detect and treat oral cancers and other abnormalities at the earliest possible stage.
 During your routine dental cleanings and exams at our office, our dentist and team will perform an oral cancer screening to check for the signs of oral cancer.